-We are the Canadian Chapter of the United Nations Global Compact.
+We are the Canadian network of the United Nations Global Compact.

 In Canada, the GCNC is spearheading the Sustainable Development Goals (SDGs) and the 10 Principles of the UNGC.
 In doing so, it unifies and builds the capacity of the Canadian private sector to embrace sustainable business practices by convening and accelerating opportunities for multistakeholder collaboration.